Chapter 1 : The Favor

 “What do you mean how?”
 Victoire shot back annoyingly and Dominique's cheeks flamed furiously at the impish smile that touched her sister's lips.
 “I was messing around with some bloke, okay?
 But you wouldn't know about that when you've never had a boyfriend!”

 It was a low blow.
-Dominique tried not to let that fact bother her but she knew that girls her age had had at least one boyfriend while girls like her sister had two or three, “D-didn't y-you u-use p-protection o-or s-something?” she asked in a whisper, infuriated.
+Dominique tried not to let that fact bother her but she knew that girls her age had had at least one boyfriend while girls like her sister had two or three, “D-didn't you use protection or s-something?” she asked in a whisper, infuriated.

-“Y-you're s-s-sixteen T-Toire!”
+“Y-you're sixteen Toire!”
 Dominique burst out, stunned by how careless her sister was.
-But she had seen her sister's sheer disregard for other people's feelings on more than one occasion but hadn't counted on her being this stupid, “y-you w-weren't th-thinking a-about a-anyone b-but y-yourself!
-W-what about M-Mum a-and P-Papa?
-W-what a-about L-Louis?!”
+But she had seen her sister's sheer disregard for other people's feelings on more than one occasion but hadn't counted on her being this stupid, “you weren't th-thinking about anyone but y-yourself!
+What about Mum and P-Papa?
+What about Louis?!”

 Victoire's face paled drastically at the accusations and she dabbed at the corners of her eyes quickly before clenching her fists tightly in her lap.
 “Don't you think I've been wondering about that?” she snapped angrily, looking as if she wanted to smack her, “this is my life we're sitting here arguing about!”

 Dominique's teeth gnashed together.
-“Y-you w-weren't th-thinking a-about th-that w-when y-you w-were f-fooling a-around!” she cried, beyond angry.
+“Y-you weren't th-thinking about that w-when you were fooling around!” she cried, beyond angry.
 What did she think that they could do about this?
-It was simply the most outrageous thing that her sister had done, not even all of her other episodes and mistakes could compare to this, “w-who's t-the f-father?”
+It was simply the most outrageous thing that her sister had done, not even all of her other episodes and mistakes could compare to this, “w-who's the father?”

 Victoire frowned at her furiously, still smarting from her words but turned up her nose at her in a very prissy way.
 Dominique found it more than surprising that she could even hold onto that queenly air in the predicament that she was in and that someone could deal with her on the Gryffindor Quidditch team at school, “I don't really know who it is.”